sagemath/sage-archive-2023-02-01/src/doc/en/installation/launching.rst

 to find the location of the SageMath kernel description.

-Assuming that the Jupyter notebook can be started by typing ``jupyter notebook``, the following command will install SageMath as a new kernel.
+Now pick a name for the kernel that identifies it clearly and uniquely.

-..
-CODE-BLOCK:: bash
+For example, if you install Sage from source tarballs, you could decide include the version number in the name, such as ``sagemath-9.6``.

-    jupyter kernelspec install --user $(sage -sh -c 'ls -d $SAGE_VENV/share/jupyter/kernels/sagemath')
+If you build Sage from a clone of the git repository, it is better to choose a name that identifies the directory, perhaps ``sagemath-dev`` or ``sagemath-teaching`` because the version will change.

-This installs the kernel under the name ``sagemath``.
-If you wish to rename it to something more specific in order to distinguish between different installations of SageMath, you can use the additional option ``--name``, for example
+Now assuming that the Jupyter notebook can be started by typing ``jupyter notebook``, the following command will install SageMath as a new kernel.

 ..
 CODE-BLOCK:: bash

-    jupyter kernelspec install --user $(sage -sh -c 'ls -d $SAGE_VENV/share/jupyter/kernels/sagemath') --name sagemath-dev-worktree
+    jupyter kernelspec install --user $(sage -sh -c 'ls -d $SAGE_VENV/share/jupyter/kernels/sagemath') --name sagemath-dev

 The ``jupyter kernelspec`` approach by default does lead to about 2Gb of SageMath documentation being copied into your personal jupyter configuration